Argyris Adalis

 A

-Learn more about the life and legacy one of the most influential architects of post-independence Greece.
+Learn about the life and work of the man who connected his name with the architectural aspect of Mytilene, and was one of the most important architects of modern Greece.

 hero image